ivan-abreu/live-cinema-coding-iclc-2023/README.md

 ### RECTLIGHTS -- CODE EXAMPLES

-The range of the exposure parameter is similar to how it works on a camera, the value is not limited to the range of -1 to 1, higher values can create interesting effects.
+For lights, the parameter ranges depend on each function.
+The **ue_rectlight** function expects an integer value, which is the index of the lamp in the Unreal Engine list.
+For the function **ue_onoff** the **1** is used to turn on and the **0** to turn off.
+In the case of the **ue_intensity** function, the value can be from **0** to **6000** or **8000**.
+If the **ue_intensutyramp** function is used, 3 parameters are needed, the first two are the start and end of the desired intensity, and the third is the transition time, where 1 is one second, 0.5 is half a second, and 10 would correspond to ten seconds.

-The following Tidal Cycle code has three examples, the first of which allows you to return the default Unreal Engine exposure.
+The following Tidal Cycle code has four examples, the first and second turn off the lights with indexes 0 and 1.
+The third turns off all four lights simultaneously, and the fourth example turns the lights on simultaneously with indexes 0 and 2.

 ```haskell
 asap $ ue_rectlight 0 # ue_onoff 0